Taliban commanders part of swap for Western hostages arrive in Qatar: sources

 The sources, including one in Qatar, home to the political leadership of the Taliban, said their hostages, American Kevin King and Australian Timothy Weeks, both university professors, would be released later on Tuesday.

+On Nov.
+12, President Ashraf Ghani said Afghanistan would free Anas Haqqani, a senior figure in the eponymous Haqqani network responsible for some of the worst violence in recent years, and two Taliban commanders.

+But the swap was abruptly postponed, with the Taliban shifting their hostages to a new location after the commanders failed to land in Qatar.

-Reporting by Jibran Ahmad in Peshawar; Writing by Alasdair Pal; Editing by Clarence Fernandez
+Reporting by Jibran Ahmad in Peshawar; Additional reporting by Hamid Shalizi in Kabul; Writing by Alasdair Pal; Editing by Clarence Fernandez